-9.2 Debug strategies
+8.2 Debug strategies

 If you only have a BS2000 terminal or appropriate emulation available for debugging fork tasks, you may run into problems when debugging several tasks concurrently as these tasks have to compete for the terminal.
-Such programs can be debugged more easily if you can use AID-FE.
-A brief description of this option can be found in the chapter on "Debugging fork tasks intuitively with AID-FE", on page 287.

 This section contains instructions on the most expedient procedures for successfully debugging fork tasks and programs loaded with an exec() call.